Lakonik/MVEdit/README.md

 conda install -c conda-forge ffmpeg x264
 ```

-Optionally, you can install [xFormers](https://github.com/facebookresearch/xformers) for efficnt attention (for PyTorch 1.x).
-Also, this codebase should be able to work on Windows systems, but it has not been tested extensively.
+This codebase may work on Windows systems, but it has not been tested extensively.